sn19732/ont-pipeline/README.md

 Using through docker
 --------------------

-The easiest way to use the pipeline is through dcoker.
+The easiest way to use the pipeline is through docker.
 First pull the container:

 ```bash
 docker pull docker-registry.oxfordnanolabs.local:5000/ont-assembly-polish:latest